Trusted for Management Training by America’s Best Managed Companies for Over 30 Years

 “The harder I work, the more luck I have.”

-The contract called for a 60,000 word manuscript to be submitted in only four months.
-Glenn wrote from 4:00 in the morning till 9:00 every night on days he wasn’t doing seminars.
-On seminar days, he wrote from 4:00 am till 7:00 am, gave a seminar from 9:00 am to 3:00 pm, drove to the next city, and then wrote at the hotel that night till 9:00 pm.
+Glenn wrote from 4:00 am till 9:00 pm every day he wasn’t doing seminars.
+And on seminar days, he wrote from 4:00 am till 7:00 am, gave a seminar from 9:00 to 3:00, drove to the next city, and then wrote at the hotel till 9:00 pm.

-It wasn’t a bestseller, but his work ethic impressed them enough that they offered him a second publishing deal.
 The next book was How to Make Performance Evaluations Really Work.
 It also wasn’t a bestseller, but they were impressed enough that they offered him a third publishing deal – all in less than one year.

 That book was How to be the Employee Your Company Can’t Live Without.